microsoft/Validate-DCB/README.md

 ## Configuration File

 Regardless of the scenario, you need a configuration file to define the expected configuration on your systems.
 You can use one of the example configurations or create your own.
-We recommend you create your own as your setup is likely different than one of our stock configurations.
-For more information, please see: [Customize your Config](Examples)
+With Validate-DCB v2.1 we recommend using the -LaunchUI cmdlet (default) to create the configuration for you.
+For more information on customizing your own file, please see: [Customize your Config](Examples)

 ## Running the Initiate